-Review the national guideline to manage PSI as the need arise.

-- Conduct quarterly meetings of which the minutes should be recorded. - Monitor that provincial departments adhere to the guideline to manage PSIs. - Compile and analyse quarterly national PSI statistical reports. - Implement national system-wide initiatives to prevent similar future incidents. - Provide advice to the Minister of Health on issues of public concern and media or public attention. - Provide an appropriate national response to new risks as they are identified.
+- Review the national guideline to manage PSI as the need arise. - Conduct quarterly meetings of which the minutes should be recorded. - Monitor that provincial departments adhere to the guideline to manage PSIs. - Review PSI registers to assess data quality - Compile and analyse quarterly national PSI statistical reports. - Implement national system-wide initiatives to prevent similar future incidents. - Provide advice to the Minister of Health on issues of public concern and media or public attention. - Provide an appropriate national response to new risks as they are identified.